Dogtooth Violet or Trout Lily

 Last year, I discovered a significant patch of trout lilies on a wooded hillside in Blacksburg, Virginia.
 There were so many trout lilies in this one location, that you could not walk without stepping on them!
 They appeared in every size, from the smallest seedlings to relatively large, older plants with wide leaves, and tall flowers.
 From reading about them, I’ve learned that it can take seven years for a single plant to mature.
 So, finding a colony of them growing in the wild is something to be treasured.

-Below is a collection of trout lily photographs from March of 2012.
-They came up, flowered, and went to seed–all in about three weeks time.
-True springtime ephemerals!
+Below is a collection of trout lily photographs taken in March near Blacksburg, VA.
+The plants come up, flower, and go to seed–all in about three weeks time.
+These are true springtime ephemerals!

 Click on any photo below to open a slideshow.